covscript/covscript/docs/SDK.md

   Copying a `var` is cheap (a refcount bump); `cs::copy(var)` / `var::clone()` performs a deep copy.
 + **The context is the runtime root owner** of the process, compiler, instance and their children.
-Most internal child-to-context links are raw non-owning pointers constrained by the context's lifetime; escaped script functions use `std::weak_ptr`.
-Escaped functions and structures may retain their token arena or process respectively, but they do not retain the context or form an ownership cycle.
+All internal back-references to the defining context are raw non-owning pointers constrained by the context's lifetime; functions, structure methods, type constructors, and fibers all assume the defining context is alive when invoked.
+Escaping an object and invoking it after context destruction is undefined behavior.

 The consequence is that **each resource is reclaimed when its last owning reference goes away** — no `collect_garbage()`, no deferred sweep.